 “When you try to explain a concept in a simple way that others can understand, you understand it better during the process.”

 I spent almost a week to write this article about personal branding, and while doing it, I understood personal branding better!
-This makes me even more good at personal branding than I previously was because new ideas are popping up in my mind as I write this article. 🙂
+This makes me even better at personal branding than I previously was because new ideas are popping up in my mind as I write this article. 🙂

 7 Steps to Great Personal Branding